-The page presents a general list of all the tasks created in Acronis Backup for VMware Agent.
-The tasks list contains the Backup, Restore, Validate, etc. operations which were created at the respective sections of the Home tab in the main tool bar.
+The Tasks list is the general list of all the tasks created in Acronis vmProtect 7 Agent.
+The tasks list contains the Backup, Restore and Validate operations which were created at the respective sections of the Home tab in the main tool bar.

-The task list presents the following information about the task:
+The task list is presented with the following columns:

+- Name the unique task identifier.

+- Type Backup, Restore or Validation.

+- State & Progress Idle or In Progress.

-- Task name the unique task identifier. - Task type Backup, Restore, Validation, etc. - Last finish time the time passed since this task finished last. - Next run the time when the task will be run or Manual. - Status Idle or In Progress.
+- Last finish time the time passed since this task finished last.

 Tasks that are currently stopped appear as "idle" ones.
-If the task is currently running, then the Status field shows the progress of the current activity in percentage (e.g. 35%).
+If the task is currently running, then the State & Progress field shows the progress of the current activity in percentage (e.g. 35%).

-Moreover, all the tasks which have already been executed have the last result status - Succeeded (last run was successful), Warning (the task finished with warnings at the last run) or Error (the task ended in failure last time).
-You can see the task logs by clicking the last result status.
+Moreover, all the tasks which have already been executed have the last result status - Success, Warning or Error.
+This status is shown in the form of the icon - green for successful last operation, yellow - for the tasks with warnings at the last run, and red - for the task that ended in failure last time.
 Those tasks which were not run yet don't have this status, and have the Last finish time field empty.